- Search The Registry

 William Julius ("Judy") Johnson was born on this date in 1899.
 He was a Black Negro League baseball player.

 Born in Snow Hill, MD.
 Judy Johnson was the son of William Henry and Annie Lee Johnson.
 His father was a sailor, a licensed boxing coach, and the athletic director of the Negro Settlement House in Wilmington, MD.
 William Johnson wanted Judy to be a boxer, and Judy learned to box from his older sister, Emma, but Johnson, who was 5' 11" (1.80 m) and 150 lb (68 kg), was far better suited for a baseball career.

 After working as a dock worker during World War I, Johnson began his baseball career in 1918, reaching the top-level Negro Leagues in 1921.
 In 1918, for five bucks a game, his semi-pro career began with the Bacharach Giants.

 The following year he tried out for the Philadelphia Hilldales, the premier team in the area.
-He failed to make the cut and joined the local Chester Stars to develop his skills.
+He failed to cut and joined the local Chester Stars to develop his skills.